About Qualifying Change in Status Events

-- Birth/adoption/gain of legal guardianship
+- Birth, adoption, or gain of legal guardianship

-- Divorce, legal separation, or annulment
+- Divorce, legal separation, or annulment of marriage

-- Death of spouse or dependent
+- Death of employee, or of spouse or dependent

 - The 26th birthday of your unmarried mentally or physically disabled child (an extension of coverage must be submitted)